reifycode/reifycode.github.io/_posts/2016-2-8-using-nmap-for-your-own-security.md

 Nmap (or Network Mapper) is a security scanner, that is used to discover hosts and services on a computer network.
 This means that you can use it to discover open ports on your own computer, or someone else's computer which is on your network.

-Open ports on your computer are a major security concern - they are one of the widely used ways to gain access to your computer.
+Open ports on your computer are a major security concern - they are one of the most used ways to gain access to your computer.
 In fact, the only way your computer can connect to the outside world (read: the internet) is through an open port.

 You can check the open ports on your computer by first installing nmap, and then running: `nmap localhost`